 6.101 Introductory Analog Electronics Laboratory

 Introductory experimental laboratory explores the design, construction, and debugging of analog electronic circuits.
 Lectures and laboratory projects in the first half of the course investigate the performance characteristics of semiconductor devices (diodes, BJTs, and MOSFETs) and functional analog building blocks, including single-stage amplifiers, op amps, small audio amplifier, filters, converters, sensor circuits, and medical electronics (ECG, pulse-oximetry).
 Projects involve design, implementation, and presentation in an environment similar to that of industry engineering design teams.
 Instruction and practice in written and oral communication provided.
 Opportunity to simulate real-world problems and solutions that involve tradeoffs and the use of engineering judgment.
-Engineers from local companies help students with their design projects.

 6.101 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by G. Hom.